Why your brain thinks this puppy is undoubtedly cuter than a baby

 “This makes me think it’s just a social thing – that men are so unwilling to admit they find things cute.”

-In short, if you’re a man reading this and you usually shy away from cuteness, it’s time to stand up, grow up and just admit you’d flipping love to smoosh the ickle little kitty below.
+In short, if you’re a man reading this and you usually shy away from cuteness, it’s time to stand up, grow up and just admit you’d flipping love to smoosh the ickle little kitty above.

 About our expert – Prof Morten Kringelbach

 Morten Kringelbach is a professor of neuroscience at Denmark's Aarhus University, Denmark and the University of Oxford.
 His research covers hedonia (pleasure) and eudaimonia (the life well-lived).

 Thomas is Digital editor at BBC Science Focus.
 Writing about everything from cosmology to anthropology, he specialises in the latest psychology, health and neuroscience discoveries.
 Thomas has a Masters degree (distinction) in Magazine Journalism from the University of Sheffield and has written for Men’s Health, Vice and Radio Times.
 He has been shortlisted as the New Digital Talent of the Year at the national magazine Professional Publishers Association (PPA) awards.
 Also working in academia, Thomas has lectured on the topic of journalism to undergraduate and postgraduate students at The University of Sheffield.

 - Try your first 6 issues for just £9.99 when you subscribe to BBC Science Focus Magazine.

 - Risk - free offer!
 Cancel at any time when you subscribe via Direct Debit.